The Byzantine Peasantry, backbone of the Empire

 Fieldwork.

-It is also depicted in certain miniatures or drawings in manuscripts.
+It is depicted in certain miniatures or drawings in manuscripts.
 It often began with clearing: workers are depicted felling trees and shrubs, while others uproot roots.
 Some dig holes to sink large stakes marking property boundaries.

 In plowing scenes, the plow is always represented, a type consisting of a curved stem attached to the yoke of the harness, with the share and handle held by the plowman.
 However, the wheeled plow was already known.